 Loom & Leaf and Zenhaven both offer a 365-night sleep trial.
 There is no mandatory break-in period, meaning customers can initiate a return at any point during the sleep trial.
 The company picks up the mattress and issues a refund, less a $99 return transportation fee.
 Returned mattresses are donated.

 A warranty provides repair or replacement of a defective mattress.
 Most warranties cover defects in materials and manufacturing.
 Coverage gives shoppers peace of mind by guaranteeing the quality of the product.

 Shoppers should compare warranty coverage by looking at the length of the warranty, what it includes, and what may be required to ensure eligibility.
 Customers may be responsible for transportation or inspection costs in the event of a warranty claim.

-The Zenhaven mattress is covered by a 20-year non-prorated warranty.
+The Zenhaven mattress is covered by a lifetime warranty.
 In the event of a defect, Zenhaven will repair or replace the mattress.
 In the first 2 years, a defective mattress is replaced at no cost.
-In years 3 through 20, a defective mattress will be repaired, but the customer is responsible for a $99 transportation fee each way.
+In years 3 onward, a defective mattress will be repaired, but the customer is responsible for a $149 transportation fee.

 Loom & Leaf Warranty

-Loom & Leaf offers a 15-year non-prorated warranty for its mattress.
+Loom & Leaf also offers a lifetime warranty for its mattress.
 Similar to Zenhaven, the company will replace a defective mattress in the first two years at no cost to the customer.
-In years 3 through 15, they will repair a defective mattress but charge a $99 transportation fee each way.
+In years 3 onward, they will repair a defective mattress but charge a $149 transportation fee.

 Loom & Leaf also offers the Fairness Replacement Option after year 3.
-Customers can purchase a new mattress for a discounted rate plus a $99 delivery fee.
-The discounted rates are as follows:
+Customers can keep their original mattress and purchase a new mattress for a discounted rate.